-The main parts of the waste water system are the toilet, dual holding tanks, and tank dump valves (See Section 8 - Maintenance for dump valve information).
+The main parts of the waste water system are the toilet, holding tanks, and tank dump valves; see Black and Gray Water Tank Draining on page 8-12.
 The system is designed to provide complete self-contained toilet facilities, while on the road or parked, without being connected to a sewage line.
 It may also be used in the stationary position while connected to a sewage hose.